 - There are services that offer online counseling for reasonable fees.
 Studies have shown good success rates.
-You can also do a search for “free couples therapy” online for some ideas in your metro area.
 Keep in mind that online services usually come with a fee.
 This is true even if they have a free trial.
 It may be cheaper than face-to-face counseling, but there are costs for any form of counseling.

-- When looking into counseling, ask about discounts if you buy more than one session.
+- When looking into counseling, ask about discounts if you schedule multiple sessions.
 Many therapists will work with you to come up with a payment plan.